Ignacio-Perez/tars/README.md

-# WORK IN PROGRESS

-This is the ROS2 Humble version, but it is not finished yet.

 # TARS is Another Robot Simulator
 A ROS multi-agent simulator based on the Social Force Model (SFM).
 It includes two types of agents: